 This is the type of information you will need to gather for yourself.
 You can use a simple aid such as the Fall Line Putt Reader to get your readings.

 You want to mark on your Green Map the local fall line at each possible pin location and the degree of slope.

 You will normally find that the direction of the break is fairly consistent in each zone.

 To keep your map from getting cluttered with too many directional arrows in the same area, just mark one arrow to show the direction and the degree of slope.

-The final Green Mapping Step is preparing a Pocket Guide so you can refer to it out on the course before you putt.
+The 5th and final Green Mapping Step is preparing a Pocket Guide so you can refer to it out on the course before you putt.